shangyuj/2200-messed-up/index.md

 - Occur in relative clauses (clauses that modify their antecedents)

 ### Homework
-- Read Unit 1 and Unit 7 in our textbook.
+- Read Unit 1 and Unit 7 of our textbook.
 - Do these quizzes and bring your questions to the next class:
   - [Quiz: Count and noncount nouns](https://canvas.iastate.edu/courses/113318/modules/items/6634797)
   - [Quiz: Concrete or abstract nouns, common or proper nouns](https://canvas.iastate.edu/courses/113318/modules/items/6634804)